-He said the commander of Wagner forces in Syria ordered the 2017 beating and decapitation of a Syrian army deserter that surfaced on video in 2019.
+He said the commander of Wagner forces in Syria ordered the 2017 beating and decapitation of a Syrian army deserter.

 In video clips that drew international outrage, four men are seen breaking the victim's legs with a sledgehammer.
 They crush his chest, behead him, chop off his arms and hang his corpse by the legs, before setting his body on fire.

 "It was 'Wagner' himself [commander Dmitry Utkin] who told them to do it!"
 Gabidullin said.